-At its core, the CMO role is responsible for demand generation.
-Demand generations is the use of targeted marketing campaigns to drive interest in a company’s products and services.
+What does a CMO do?
+The CMO role oversees demand generation—the use of targeted marketing campaigns to drive and grow interest in a company, its products, and/or its services.
 Marketing campaigns and advertisements require money to be successful, but you might not see this marketing money immediately or clearly translate into revenue.
 Keep this in mind and remember to pay attention to customer engagement and audience growth.

-Obviously growing your audience is good, but most business leaders want to see hard numbers.
-In this regard, encourage the vice president of sales and the chief revenue officer to work with the CMO to support marketing efforts.
-The sales description of the company and services needs to mesh with the image marketing is putting out, so having these two departments work together is in everyone’s best interest.
+Audience growth is good; however, most executive leaders want to see hard numbers.
+To this end, encourage the vice president of sales and the chief revenue officer to work with the CMO to support marketing efforts.
+The sales description of the company and services needs to mesh with the image marketing is putting out.
+That’s why it’s in everyone’s best interests to have these two departments work together.